 After the energy crisis of 1973 and the increasing need to exploit alternative sources of energy, the economic feasibility of this project grew, with ramifications extending far beyond the mere production of electricity.

-It would supply cooling water for the power stations planned for the interior of Israel, thus relieving the pressure on the Mediterranean coast that could then be developed for summer resorts and tourism.
+It would supply cooling water for the power stations planned for the interior of Israel.
+This would relieve the pressure on the Mediterranean coast that could then be developed for summer resorts and tourism.
 The project would create the effect of an oases for desert tourism and recreation.

-The project envisaged raising the level of the Dead Sea, and this without flooding the Dead Sea Works or harming the Jordanian potash plant during the replenishment phase, which would last five to twelve years, and during the stabilizing phase lasting about 40 years.
-Together this is half a century, the life span of the project.
+The project envisaged raising the level of the Dead Sea without flooding the Dead Sea Works or harming the Jordanian potash plant.
+The plan envisioned a replenishment phase, which would last five to twelve years, and a stabilizing phase, lasting about 40 years.
+Together this covers half a century, the life span of the project.

 Red Sea – Dead Sea Canal Project

-This would have also helped to incorporate political advantages as well as economic ones, by creating mutual interests and obligations for adjoining countries.This Dead Sea – Red Sea Canal project will be an Israeli-Jordanian-Palestinian joint venture.
+This would have also helped to incorporate political advantages as well as economic ones, by creating mutual interests and obligations for adjoining countries.
+A Dead Sea – Red Sea Canal project would have to be an Israeli-Jordanian-Palestinian joint venture.

 The Dead Sea as a Biosphere Reserve

-There is a need, they say, for a holistic approach that supports an integrative concept for regional sustainable development.
+There is a need, they say, for a different approach.
+They favor holistic plans for the Dead Sea that support an integrative concept for regional sustainable development.
 Registering the Dead Sea basin as a Biosphere Reserve with UNESCO, according to FoEME, will result in international recognition for the Dead Sea as a site of global significance and as a site in need of protection.